 Foods that you should NOT eat at the same time as you take your iron include:

-Some doctors suggest taking a vitamin C supplement or drinking orange juice with your iron pill to increase absorption.
-Drinking 8 ounces of fluid with an iron pill is also okay.
+Some doctors suggest taking a vitamin C supplement or drinking orange juice with your iron pill.
+This can help the iron absorb into your body.
+Drinking 8 ounces of fluid with an iron pill is also ok.